ehrktia/sftp/README.md

 ## Encode password
 `go run main.go GenPwdFile`  *password*

-GenPwdFile - generates txt file with encoded pwd.
+GenPwdFile - generates txt file with encoded pwd.</br>
-To generate the encoded pwd file from command prompt.
+To generate the encoded pwd file from command prompt.</br>
-*password* - provide the  password in plain text.
+*password* - provide the  password in plain text.</br>

 ## Connection
 `go run conn` *uname* *tgtserver* *srdir* *tgtdir*

-*conn* - Command Argument to start a ssh session to target server.
+*conn* - Command Argument to start a ssh session to target server.</br>
-*uname* - username for the session
+*uname* - username for the session</br>
-*tgtserver* - URL for the server where the connection is required.
+*tgtserver* - URL for the server where the connection is required.</br>
-*srdir* - source location from where the file is required to be copied.
+*srdir* - source location from where the file is required to be copied.</br>
-*tgtserver* - target location to where the file is required to be moved.
+*tgtserver* - target location to where the file is required to be moved.</br>